four gluten-free ginger snaps on a plaid Christmas fabric

 When you are ready to bake your gingersnaps, defrost the dough balls spaced out on a cookie sheet or parchment paper for about thirty minutes before rolling in 1/2 cup of sugar.
 Then bake according to the recipe.
 Important!
 Because of the raw egg in the recipe, do not defrost the raw cookie dough balls for more than an hour at room temperature.

-More Holiday Ginger Treats!
+More Gluten-Free Holiday Treats!

 Enjoy your gingersnaps!